centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

 If you have feature requests or want to report a bug, please go to our [Github](https://github.com/centreon/centreon/issues/new/choose).

+Read more about version 23.04 in our [blog post](https://www.centreon.com/centreon-23-04-discover-the-latest-release/).

 ## Centreon Web

 ### 23.04.0